MahmoudSamir0/EndToEndAutomationPipeline_ArgoCD/README.md

        - Jenkins commits and pushes the changes back to the private Git repository on GitHub.

    - ArgoCD continuously monitors the private Git repository for changes in Kubernetes manifests.
-   - Upon detecting changes, ArgoCD automatically syncs the manifests with the desired state, deploying the updated Java application to the Amazon EKS cluster.
+   - Upon detecting changes, ArgoCD automatically syncs the manifests with the desired state, deploying the updated Java application to the  AKS cluster.

 8. **Slack Notifications:**
    - **Success Notification:** If the pipeline completes successfully, send a **Slack notification** to the DevOps engineer indicating that the entire pipeline has succeeded.